Entropy: The Markov Ordering Approach: Introduction

 It is worth to mention that some of the popular Bregman divergences, for example, the squared Euclidean distance or the Itakura--Saito divergence, do not satisfy the first requirement (see Section~\ref{NoMore}).

 The second idea is just a very general methodological thesis: to evaluate an instrument (a divergence) we have to look how it works (produces conditional minimizers and maximizers).
 The properties of the instrument which are not related to its work are not important.
-The requirements number three and four are, in their essence, conditions for separation of variables in conditional minimization (maximization) problems.

 The number three allows to separate variables if the system consists of independent subsystems, the number four relates to separation of variables for partitions of the space of probability distributions.

 Amongst a rich world of relative entropies and divergences, only two families meet these requirements.
 Both were proposed in 1984.
 The Cressie--Read (CR) family \cite{CR1984,ReadCreass1988}:

 and the convex combination of the Burg and Shannon relative entropies proposed in \cite{G11984} and further analyzed in \cite{ENTR1,ENTR2}: